Dominik2812/django_google_calendar_milestones/README.md

 ## What is milestones about?

-* Use your google calendar to break problems, challenges and projects into milestones.
+* Use a fake google calendar to break problems, challenges and projects into milestones.

 * Formulate your goals.